The Bolt Report: Format

-Sky News relaunch
+News24 relaunch

 The programme was put into hiatus in December 2015 with the last bulletin aired on 29 November 2015, reportedly over News Corp's unwillingness to continue paying production costs of $2 million.
-While the future of the program was initially deemed uncertain, Bolt became a contributor to Sky News Live in February 2016, seemingly confirming the end of his association with Ten.
+While the future of the program was initially deemed uncertain, Bolt became a contributor to News24 in February 2016, seemingly confirming the end of his association with Ten.

-In March 2016 it was announced that The Bolt Report would resume on Sky News Live in May 2016 airing in primetime on weeknights at 7pm.
-The Sky News version will be produced in-house from the Sky News Melbourne bureau, unlike the Ten version which was produced by News Corp Australia.
+In March 2016 it was announced that The Bolt Report would resume on News24 in May 2016 airing in primetime on weeknights at 7pm.
+The News24 version will be produced in-house from the News24 Melbourne bureau, unlike the Ten version which was produced by News Corp Australia.

 The program ultimately premiered on Sky News Live earlier than previously advised on 25 April 2016.